 Emailing people several times a day though is more than likely going to annoy them and get you labelled as a spammer.

-Equally though, if you leave it for weeks or months between emails, people will have forgotten who you are and will unsubscribe as soon as your email hits their inbox.
+Equally though, if you leave it for weeks or months between emails, people will have forgotten who you are and your unsubscribes will increase.

 Personally I think that emailing two to three times a week is fine.
 Most of the time I only email twice a week; once with a blog update and once with hints and tips.